 Each course offers plenty to see, but we recommend Course 2, Modern Culture Alley.
 This course covers roughly 100 years of local history.
 Major attractions include the house of American missionary Chamness, Daegu’s first Western-style building Gyesan Catholic Church, and Daegu Yangnyeongsi Museum of Oriental Medicine.

 Set aside one hour to tour Daegu Yangnyeongsi Museum of Oriental Medicine while on Course 2 of the Daegu Modern History Streets.
 Experience the history and artifacts of oriental medicine through the museum, which is largely divided into a history exhibition and an experience center.
-The history exhibition shows the origin and history of oriental medicine in Yangnyeongsi, while the experience center allows visitors to more easily understand oriental medical concepts like eumyang-ohaeng (positive and negative with five elements) and sasangchejil (four body types) through direct experiences.
+The history exhibition shows the origin and history of oriental medicine in Yangnyeongsi, while the experience center allows visitors to easily understand the principles behind oriental medical like eumyang-ohaeng (positive and negative with five elements) and sasangchejil (four body types) through personal experiences.

-In addition to the indoor experiences and exhibitions, the plaza before the museum also has things to see and do.
-Take off your shoes and walk along the acupuncture trail, enjoying a walk while relieving stress and curing ailments through the many pressure points on the bottoms of your feet.
+In addition to indoor experiences and exhibitions, the plaza before the museum also has things to see and do.
+Take off your shoes and walk along the acupressure trail, which aids in relieving stress and curing ailments by massaging the pressure points on the soles of your feet.
 After your walk, soothe your feet in the footbath pool, treated with medicinal herbs.
 The experience is free for all and easy to participate in, making this area a great place to relax for a while.

-A filming site for the recent drama “Uncontrollably Fond (2016),” Daegu Dalseong Park is Daegu’s oldest park.
-With such a long history, the park has a multitude of attractions and things to see, serving as a popular picnic and family outing location for locals.
+Dalseong Park is the oldest park in Daegu.
+With such a long history, the park has a multitude of attractions and things to see, serving as a popular picnic and family outing destination for locals.

 As soon as you enter the park, your eyes will be drawn to the vast green field.
 You can also see a number of trails lined with benches stretching out across the park.
-Daegu Dalseong Park is not only great for taking a walk, but it also has a zoo where visitors can enjoyably spend a few hours.
+Dalseong Park is not only great for taking a walk, but it also has a zoo where visitors can devote a few hours.
 The park and facilities are great to visit year-round, but we recommend visiting in spring.
-The cherry blossom trees throughout the park blooming all at the same time make a truly remarkable sight.
+The cherry blossom trees throughout the park blooming all at the same time offer a truly remarkable sight.

 The most popular section of the tower is the observation deck on the 77th floor.
 The walls are made entirely of glass, offering a 360-degree panoramic view of Daegu.
 After taking in the view, head down to 4F to visit Sky Station.
 The station and the bright red double-decker bus parked out front serve as great backdrops for photos.

-We can’t forget Daegu’s representative food street, Anjirang Gopchang Town.
-The streets here are lined with restaurants selling gopchang (beef tripe).
+We can’t forget Daegu’s representative restaurant neighborhood, Anjirang Gopchang Town.
+The streets here are lined with restaurants that specialize in gopchang (beef tripe).
 The area recently underwent a facelift, with the shops getting new signs for a more unified appearance.

-The area has a fairly long history of selling gopchang.
-In 1979, a single gopchang restaurant opened in the area of Anjirang Market; soon after, gopchang restaurants began opening one and two at a time in the surrounding area, eventually forming what is now known as Anjirang Gopchang Town.
-The largest attraction of the restaurants here is the cheap prices on quality beef tripe!
-Enjoy the chewy texture of flavorful gopchang on your trip to Daegu.
+The neighborhood first took its form in 1979 when a single gopchang restaurant opened in Anjirang Market, followed by other gopchang restaurants that opened one and two at a time in the surrounding area.
+As the number of restaurants grew, the neighborhood gained popularity under the name Anjirang Gopchang Town.
+The largest draw of the restaurants here is the cheap prices on quality beef tripe.
+Enjoy the chewy texture of flavorful gopchang during your trip to Daegu.

 Suseong Resort is located at Suseongmot Lake, the only lake in Daegu.
-The lake was originally made to serve as a water reserve for agriculture but is now used as a rest area for locals and an attraction for tourists.
-Suseongmot Lake has plenty of unique and interesting things to see, but is most attractive at night.
-Buskers perform around the lakeshore, and a vibrant fountain show takes place in the middle of lake.
-The jets of water move quickly to the beat of music, and are lit from below by fantastic colored lasers for a night scene that is unforgettable.
+The lake was originally made to serve as a water reserve for agriculture but it is now used as a resting area for locals and an attraction for tourists.